HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 )
 }}

 Most mobile pages have one image that's 135 KB or more.
-That's a 9% increase since 2022\.
+That's an 8% increase since 2022\.
 And the further up we go in the distribution, the more things are accelerating: the 75th percentile is up 10% and the 90th percentile is up 13% (to almost exactly a megabyte).<!-- TODO check percentages here -->

 Images are getting heavier, and the heaviest images are getting heavier *faster*.